omnisci3nce/shipyard/README.md

 ```

 Three column design.
 Sidebar is omnipresent and contextual based on page.
-Right is a details panel.
+Right will be a details panel.
 Center is repo info or repo list on the home page.

 | -------- | --------------------- | --------- |
 |          |                       |           |